nismot/100-days-of-code/log.md

 **Thoughts** A lot of this is review for me.
 Although its not always a bad thing to go back review some of the things that you may have forgotten about.

+### Day 1: May 11, Tuesday

+**Today's Progress**: Still working througth the HTML portion of the Front End Development Certification.
+About 1/2 through it.

+**Thoughts** Still a lot of it is review.
+Struggling with staying focused on some of the things that I already know.
+Really wanting to get to the Responsive Design with Bootstrap.
+Haven't touch responsive design in a long time.
+Will continue to push through the HTML pieces.